eProsima/Fast-DDS-docs/docs/fastdds/library_overview/library_overview.rst

 * **Listener**.
   The mechanism by which the entities are notified of the possible events that arise during the application's execution.

+This is all covered in more detail in the :ref:`dds_layer` section.

 RTPS layer
 ^^^^^^^^^^